 Links to other sites:

-Europe has had a history of powerful indulgent groups espounding Satanic philosophies; with the occassional rich group emerging from the underground to terrorize traditionalist, stifling morals of their respective times, these groups have led progressive changes in society in the West.
+Europe has had a history of powerful indulgent groups espounding Satanic philosophies; with the occasional rich group emerging from the underground to terrorize traditionalist, stifling morals of their respective times, these groups have led progressive changes in society in the West.
 Satanists to this day employ shock tactics, public horror and outrage in order to blitzkreig their progressive freethought messages behind the barriers of traditionalist mental prisons.

 When such movements surfaced in the USA in the guise of the Church of Satan, it was a little more commercialist than others.
-Previous European groups have also been successful businesses, the Knights Templar and resultant Masons, etc, being profound examples of the occassional success of left hand path commerce.
+Previous European groups have also been successful businesses, the Knights Templar and resultant Masons, etc, being profound examples of the occasional success of left hand path commerce.
 The modern-day Church of Satan is a little more subdued as society has moved in a more acceptable, accepting, direction since the Hellfire Clubs.
 As science rules in the West, and occultism is public, there is no place for secretive initiatory Knights Templar or gnostic movements; the Church of Satan is a stable and quiet beacon rather than a reactionary explosion of decadence.

-It is the first permanent non-European (but still Western) Satanic-ethos group to openly publish its pro-self doctrines, reflecting the general trends of society towards honesty and dissatisfaction with anti-science and anti-truth white light religions.
+It is the first permanent non-European (but still Western) Satanic-ethos group to openly publish its pro-self doctrines, reflecting the general trends of society towards honesty and dissatisfaction with anti-science and anti-truth white-light religions.

 Popular press and popular opinion are the worst sources of information.
 This holds especially true with the case of Satanism.
-Especially given that the exterior of Satanism projects imagery that is almost intentionally confusing to anyone unintiated.
+Especially given that the exterior of Satanism projects imagery that is almost intentionally confusing to anyone uninitiated.
 From time to time public paranoia arises, especially in the USA, claiming some company, person or event is "Satanic".
 The public are nearly always wrong and nearly always acting out of irrational fear, sheepish ignorance and gullibility.
 Public outcries are nearly always erroneous when they claim that a particular group, historical or present, are Satanic.

 Similar to this is the relatively large Christian genre of writing that deals with everything unChristian.
 The likes of Dennis Wheatley, Eliphas Levi, etc, churn out countless books all based on the assumption that anything non-Christian is Satanic, and describe many religious practices as such.
 These books would be misleading if they had any plausibility, but thankfully all readers except their already-deluded Christian extremist audience cannot take them seriously.
 Nevertheless occasionally they contribute to public paranoia about Satanism.